computop-services/computop-services-php-sdk/README.md

 [![Build Status](https://travis-ci.org/wallee-payment/wallee-php-sdk.svg?branch=master)](https://travis-ci.org/wallee-payment/wallee-php-sdk)

-# Wallee SDK for PHP
+# Computop-Services SDK for PHP

-This repository contains the open source PHP SDK that allows you to access Wallee from your PHP app.
+This repository contains the open source PHP SDK that allows you to access Computop-Services from your PHP app.

 ## Requirements